 One may assemble the needed pole by lashing together two hiking staffs, or trekking poles.
 Or, combine the stick you carry with one you find at your campsite.
 Whichever, I've developed a dedicated lash, shown below, weighing 1 oz., out of nylon webbing, buckles, and rivets.
 The lash allows one to quickly attach together two 3- to 4-ft. sticks to make a centerpole for the DIY shelter in case one wants to erect the shelter in a meadow or on a treeless ridgecrest.

 Rain gutters.
 A downpour of ½ inch will drop 0.3 gallon of rain per sq. ft of ground outside your shelter.
 That's unavoidable and perhaps OK: the ground may be able to handle this, by way of natural infiltration.
 However, huge amounts of water shed off any rainfly.
 Your shelter will impose an additional load of ½ gallon of runoff along each lineal foot of rainfly.
 And that's an average: some spots may concentrate runoff in amounts of 1 or 2 gallons per foot.
 This rainfly runoff likely will create streams or ponding or some combination thereof next to or under the shelter unless one is extremely lucky or careful in selecting a campsite.

 Here — with this domed rainfly shelter system — rain gutters along the rainfly edges collect this runoff and direct it to low points you select away from the shelter.
 These gutters consist of flexiible plastic tubing.
-The rainfly edges are turned into the tubing and connected using lightweight aluminum pop rivets at 6-
+The rainfly edges are turned into the tubing and connected using lightweight aluminum pop rivets at 6-in. spacings.